kj-keeley/observationa-ai/README.md

 The world exists first — observation comes second.
 To raise the quality of AI’s observation, the fastest and most energy-efficient path is:

+### 🚀 The Path to Superintelligence

+This framework is the **launchpad**, not the ceiling.

+1.  **Grounding:** AI adopts human observational constraints to understand "meaning" and "causality."
+2.  **Transcending:** Once grounded, AI scales beyond biological limits.
+3.  **Superintelligence:** Resulting in an intelligence that understands human reality but operates at a superhuman scale.

+**You cannot build a skyscraper on a swamp.
+We need this foundation first.**

 **Mimic the constraints of human observation.**

 Human society is built on human perception and feedback.